siris/bouch/README.md

   * bar
       * Value: Integer or Float
       * Equals a debt's total valued amount
+* All non-primary nested keys are case insensitive

 Here is an simple example of of budget pouch file: